 Detailed policies for the management of waste and allocation of sites to meet needs to 2030.

-Replacement Unitary Development Plan (adopted 2005)
+Replacement Unitary Development Plan (adopted 2005) (Update Schedule of Policies - June 2020)

 Limited set of policies saved linked to allocations and designations including Green Belt outside of the two Area Action plans.